strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-enroll-devices.md

 The compatibility update scans your devices and enables application usage tracking.
 If you don’t already have these updates installed, you can download the applicable version from the Microsoft Update Catalog or deploy it using Windows Server Update Services (WSUS) or your software distribution solution, such as System Center Configuration Manager.

+{NEED LINK TO OPTIONAL UPDATE THAT LOWERS LATENCY (AND DESCRIPTION) FROM ZANE SZAFRANIEC, PRABHU PADHI, OR DAVID MEBANE}

 | **Operating System** | **Updates** |
 |----------------------|-----------------------------------------------------------------------------|
 | Windows 10        | Windows 10 includes the compatibility update, so you will automatically have the latest compatibility update so long as you continue to keep your Windows 10 devices up-to-date with cumulative updates.  |